 Henrys Lake Restoration

-In May 2021, HFWA volunteers and other partners participated in a collaborative fence building and shoreline restoration project with Henrys Lake Foundation and Bureau of Land Management!
+In May 2021, HFWA volunteers and other partners participated in a In May 2021, HFWA and other partners participated in a collaborative fence building and shoreline restoration project with Henrys Lake Foundation and Bureau of Land Management!
+Volunteers replaced harmful fencing with a wildlife-friendlier fence and planted willows along the lakeshore.
+There will be multiple phases of this project.
+Stay tuned for more!

 Bear Safe Island Park